Particular/docs.particular.net/nservicebus/messaging/transactions.md

 The Outbox [feature](/nservicebus/outbox) provides idempotency on the infrastructure level and allows you to run in *transport transaction* mode while still getting the same semantics as *Ambient transaction* mode.

-NOTE: You need to store the outbox data in the same database as your business data to achieve the idempotency mentioned above.
+NOTE: You need to store outbox data in the same database as your business data to achieve the idempotency mentioned above.

 When using the outbox, the messages resulting from processing a given received message are not being sent immediately but rather and stored in the persistence database and pushed out after handling logic is done.
 This mechanism ensures that the handling logic can only succeed once so there is no need to design for idempotence.